course description and goals

 • Over the weekend: do the assigned readings in Stokstad for the upcoming week.

 • The day before class: review the internet study-guide for the next day’s topic.
 Look up key works & terms in the text.

-• The day of class: take extensive notes.
+• The day of class: take thorough notes.
 The best way to stay focused is to give yourself the task of taking good notes.
-By hand: remember that electronic devices are not allowed in class, and that we remember material better when we take notes by hand rather than typing them out -- probably because the need to be more selective means that we process more 'deeply' because we have to identify the most important concepts and re-state them in our own words.
+By hand: remember that electronic devices are not allowed in class, and that we remember material better when we take notes by hand rather than typing them out -- probably because the need to be more selective means that we process more deeply because we have to identify the most important concepts and re-state them in our own words.

 • The day after class: review your notes in relation to the internet study-guide.
 Do your notes cover all the key points and works?
 Can you answer the study questions?
 If not, come to the next class with questions: we will do a brief review of the previous day’s material at the beginning of every class.